Vela incident: Subsequent developments

 Gerhardt further stated that no South African naval vessels had been involved, and that he had no first-hand knowledge of a nuclear test.
 In 1993, then President F. W. de Klerk admitted that South Africa had indeed possessed six assembled nuclear weapons, with a seventh in production, but that they had been dismantled (before the first all-race elections of April 1994).
-There was no mention specifically of the Vela incident or of Israeli cooperation in South Africa's nuclear program.
+There was no mention specifically of the Vela incident or of Israeli cooperation in South Africa's nuclear programme.
 On 20 April 1997, the Israeli daily newspaper Haaretz quoted the South African deputy foreign minister, Aziz Pahad, as supposedly confirming that the "double flash" from over the Indian Ocean was indeed from a South African nuclear test.
 Haaretz also cited past reports that Israel had purchased 550 tons of uranium from South Africa for its own nuclear plant in Dimona.
 In exchange, Israel allegedly supplied South Africa with nuclear weapons design information and nuclear materials to increase the power of nuclear warheads.
 Pahad's statement was confirmed by the United States embassy in Pretoria, South Africa, but Pahad's press secretary stated that Pahad had said only that "there was a strong rumour that a test had taken place, and that it should be investigated".
 In other words, he was merely repeating rumours that had been circulating for years.
 David Albright, commenting on the stir created by this press report, stated:

 The US government should declassify additional information about the event.
 A thorough public airing of the existing information could resolve the controversy.

 In October 1999, a white paper that was published by the United States Senate Republican Policy Committee in opposition to the Comprehensive Test Ban Treaty stated:

 There remains uncertainty about whether the South Atlantic flash in September 1979 recorded by optical sensors on the U.S. Vela satellite was a nuclear detonation and, if so, to whom it belonged.

 In 2003, Stansfield Turner, the Director of Central Intelligence (DCI) during the Carter administration, stated that the Vela detection was of a "man-made phenomenon".
 In his 2006 book On the Brink, the retired CIA clandestine service officer Tyler Drumheller wrote of his 1983–1988 tour-of-duty in South Africa:

 We had operational successes, most importantly regarding Pretoria's nuclear capability.
 My sources collectively provided incontrovertible evidence that the apartheid government had in fact tested a nuclear bomb in the South Atlantic in 1979, and that they had developed a delivery system with assistance from the Israelis.